Searching ...

 What Is a Conforming Loan?

-A conforming loan strictly adheres to the guidelines set by Fannie Mae and Freddie Mac.
-These guidelines set a maximum loan amount.
+Among the guidelines are a maximum loan amount.
 Any loan over this amount is considered a nonconforming loan.
-Nonconforming loans typically have a higher interest rate because they can’t be guaranteed by GSEs, so lenders see them as high risk.
+Nonconforming loans can have a higher interest rate because GSEs can’t guarantee them, so lenders see them as high risk.
 Among these would be “jumbo loans,” hard money, or private loans.

 fact box about loans and housing